jonahfeinberg/jonahfeinberg/README.md

        src="https://raw.githubusercontent.com/jonahfeinberg/jonahfeinberg/main/banner-light.svg">
 </picture>

 Hi, I'm Jonah.
-I build websites for people, take photos, and edit videos.
+I build websites, take photos, and edit videos.
 I'm a student at Lincoln-Sudbury Regional High School, class of 2028.

-Most of what's here is either client work or something I got curious about and couldn't leave alone.
-I'm drawn to the places where people and systems meet — psychology, sociology, and computer science — and I find it interesting how technology shapes behavior, and how understanding people makes you a better builder.
+Most of what's here is client work or passion projects.
+I'm drawn to subjects that are intersected by people and how they function: psychology, sociology, and sometimes computer science.
+I find it interesting how technology can shape human behavior and how understanding people can make you a better builder.

 ### EntLab